-Peninsula College’s Bachelor of Applied Science in Applied Management Degree builds on an existing AAS, AAS-T, AA, or AS Degree, adding upper division coursework to complete a four-year degree.
+The Bachelor of Applied Science (BAS) in Applied Management degree builds on an existing Associate in Applied Science (AAS), Associate in Applied Science-Transfer (AAS-T), Associate in Arts, Direct Transfer Agreement (AA-DTA), or Associate in Science (AS) degrees, adding upper division coursework to complete a four-year degree.
 Applicants are accepted year round.
-The program can be completed in a two- or three-year track and 100% online.
-Students can enter the program fall, winter, or spring.
-BAS courses are not offered in the summer.
+The program can be completed in a two or three-year track and online.
+Students can enter the program in the fall, winter, spring, or summer.

-- Demonstrate the ability to apply critical thinking and knowledge in a field-specific context
+- Demonstrate ability to apply critical thinking and knowledge in a field specific context

 - Demonstrate an understanding of management roles and the nature of leadership